Enhancing the Measurement and Impact of the Programs of LEAP, funded by LEAP Innovations

 Doing the Right Thing: Intentional Self Regulation and the Promotion of Character Development, funded by the Templeton Religion Trust

-The “Doing the Right Thing” project is designed to answer the question: “Why do adolescents who believe themselves to be of high character, virtue, or morality, behave in ways that fall short of their standards?”
-The purpose of the project is to examine the role that intentional self regulation skills and character exemplars play in the virtuous behaviors of adolescents.
+The “Doing the Right Thing” project was designed to answer the question: “Why do adolescents who believe themselves to be of high character, virtue, or morality, behave in ways that fall short of their standards?”
+The purpose of the project was to examine the role that intentional self regulation skills and character exemplars play in the virtuous behaviors of adolescents.
 Exemplars may demonstrate to others, and particularly to youth in the process of developing their moral identities, how one can regulate or control one’s behaviors in manners reflecting character virtues.

 Evaluating the Positive Coaching Alliance Model: Developing Competitors of Character, funded by the John Templeton Foundation

 The Positive Coaching Alliance (PCA) is a national non-profit organization dedicated to training coaches and athletes to provide a positive, character-building youth sports experience.
 This project, funded by the John Templeton Foundation, is a three-year longitudinal study evaluating the impact of PCA programs in Boston-area high schools.
 Specifically, this project aims to assess whether, and how, the PCA model can be effectively used to enhance the character attributes of high school athletes such that these attributes are applied in the sport context, in school, and in the wider community.
 Through this evaluation research, we hope to gain insight into the ways in which youth engagement in athletic contexts can translate to engagement in schools, communities, and civic life.

 Arthur Interactive Media Study (AIMS), funded by the John Templeton Foundation